What courier services should you use for your online retailing needs?

 Commercialized holidays such as Valentine’s or Singles’ Day tend to cause widespread panic among those currently unattached.

-Fortunately, that notion is largely ignored in favor of a different celebration: sales.
-As with most holidays in China, Singles’ Day has become a platform for discounts in an attempt to cash in on China’s warm embrace of materialism.
+Fortunately, the original spirit of holidays are largely ignored in favor of a different celebration: sales, as capitalists take the occasion to offer discounts in an attempt to cash in on China’s warm embrace of materialism.